 1. Beautiful beaches

 Golden sand and beautiful people on Bondi beach are world-famous symbols of Sydney.
 On the world’s best-known beach, no one is disappointed by the warmth, sun or people-watching opportunities.
-Bondi lives up to its blonde bombshell reputation, but if you prefer surfing then head to Manly Bay.
+Bondi lives up to its blonde bombshell reputation, but if you prefer surfing, head to Manly Bay.

 Without celebrations, it wouldn’t be Sydney.